See Tickets

-See Tickets is the trading name of an international ticketing services company owned by Vivendi SA.
-See Tickets' head office is on Upper Parliament Street in Nottingham, and operates throughout Europe and North America under the See Tickets brand, with over 15 offices in cities including; London, Los Angeles, New York, Nashville, Paris, Marseille, Madrid, Berlin, Amsterdam, Groningen, Antwerp, Lisbon and Zurich.
-See Tickets operates independently and is not owned by any single venue group or promoter.
+See Tickets is an international ticketing services company based in Nottingham, England.
+It was acquired by CTS Eventim in June 2024.

+The firm operates throughout Europe and North America under the See Tickets brand, with over 15 offices in cities including; London, Los Angeles, New York, Nashville, Paris, Marseille, Madrid, Berlin, Amsterdam, Groningen, Antwerp, Lisbon and Zurich.

 Background

 The business started as Way Ahead Records in the 1980s, a Nottingham-based record shop which began selling concert tickets in the 1990s.
 It began trading as See Tickets in 2004 following an acquisition by The Really Useful Group and Bridgepoint Capital.